-Army launches attacks on terrorist camps inside PoK, causes heavy damage to Pak side
+Army launches attack on terrorist camps inside PoK, causes heavy damage to Pak side

 New Delhi, Oct 20: Indian Army has launched attacks on terrorist camps situated inside Pakistan occupied Kashmir (PoK) opposite the Tangdhar sector.
 This is in retaliation to the support provided by Pakistan Army to push terrorists into Indian territory.